A small change in habit can make a big difference.

 Public Servant, Writer, Social Entrepreneur

-Prior to her role with government, Tina worked as a Senior Protection Assistant for the United Nations High Commissioner for Refugees.
+Prior to this role, Tina was a Senior Protection Assistant at the United Nations High Commissioner for Refugees.
 She was based at the Regional Representation in Canberra which is mandated to protect the rights of refugees in 16 countries in the region, including Australia, New Zealand, Nauru and Papua New Guinea.
-Tina has also worked as a humanitarian case worker assisting refugees with their settlement in Australia, and she was selected as a graduate with the Department of Defence.
+Tina has also worked as a humanitarian case worker assisting refugees with their settlement in Australia.